 - Students requesting transfer credit must submit the required documentation to Admissions no later than the 7th business day before the first day of class.
 Failure to do so may result in transfer credit not given.
 For transfer credit requests, a current Transfer Portfolio must be submitted. - Students requesting transfer credit for credit earned after the student's initial start date of their program must submit a current Transfer Portfolio.

+Transfer Portfolio:

-The Transfer Portfolio documentation required is as follows: - A sealed official transcript from the institution where the course(s) were completed and; - The institution's catalog containing the description and content of the course(s) for transfer or a course syllabus and other information from the institution to help determine the content and level of the course, such as a copy of the title page and table of contents from the textbook(s) used in the course, with chapters you covered clearly marked. - General education courses completed at another institution must be submitted to Student Services 30 days prior to the next corresponding scheduled general education course(s) for credit evaluation. - All transfer credits approved after the student's original start date will result in a revised program end date, program charges, and financial aid eligibility. - No Transfer Credit will be allowed or approved once the student is released to their program clinical externship. - NPCollege does not evaluate transfer credit from a foreign institution.
-Check your eligibility for a challenge test. - Official transfer credit evaluations are completed by the Director of Education and/or Program Directors as part of the enrollment process. - NPCollege will evaluate prior education for all Veterans and eligible persons, grant appropriate credit, shorten the training period accordingly, and may request official Joint Service Transcript.
-The Veterans Administration and students will be notified accordingly. - Transfer credits are not used in determining grade point averages (GPAs).
-Credits or clock hours associated with credit for previous education will be counted toward the maximum time frame. - There are no required fees for requesting and evaluating credits for previous education.
+- A sealed official transcript from the institution where the course(s) were completed and; - The institution's catalog containing the description and content of the course(s) for transfer or a course syllabus and other information from the institution to help determine the content and level of the course, such as a copy of the title page and table of contents from the textbook(s) used in the course, with chapters you covered clearly marked. - General education courses completed at another institution after the student's program original start date must be submitted to Student Services within 30 days from the program completion. - All transfer credit approved after the student's original start date will result in a revised program end date, program charges, and financial aid eligibility. - No Transfer Credit will be allowed or approved once the student is released to their program clinical externship. - NPCollege does not evaluate transfer credit from a foreign institution.
+Check your eligibility for a challenge test. - Official evaluations of transfer credit are completed by the Director of Education and/or Program Directors as part of the enrollment process. - NPCollege will conduct an evaluation of previous education for all Veterans and eligible persons, grant appropriate credit, shorten the training period proportionately, and notify the Veterans Administration and student accordingly. - Transfer credits are not used in determining grade point averages (GPAs).
+Credits or clock hours associated with credit for previous education will be counted towards the maximum time frame. - There are no required fees for the request and evaluation of credits for previous education.